Soyhuce/laravel-testing/README.md

 - `TestFormRequest::assertUnauthorized()` : assert that the request is unauthorized
 - `TestValidationResult::assertPasses()` : assert that the validation passes
 - `TestValidationResult::assertFails(array $errors = [])` : assert that the validation fails
+- `TestValidationResult::assertValidated(array $expected)` : assert that the attributes and values that passed validation are the expected ones

 For exemple :